 Vestibular Conditions can present in many ways such as dizziness, vertigo, migraines, headaches, nausea, visual disturbances and loss of balance.

-Vestibular Physical therapy in Kansas City
+Vestibular Therapy in Kansas City

 The brain, the inner ear, and the eyes all work together to help your body know where it is in space.
 When one of these systems are disturbed, it can cause one, or all, of the aforementioned symptoms.
 There are a variety of ways to test the vestibular system and by targeting the root of the problem you can utilize exercises, medications prescribed by your doctor, and/or lifestyle changes that will help decrease these symptoms.